Article

 What a Scalable Draw Schedule Looks Like

-Once your draw workflows are standardized, the next challenge is maintaining visibility across the portfolio.
-A scalable draw schedule isn’t just a timeline.
-It’s a dynamic coordination system.
-It aligns construction progress, capital pacing, and risk signals across every active project, letting you zoom out while keeping control at the line-item level.
+Once draw workflows are standardized, the next challenge is maintaining visibility across the portfolio.
+A scalable draw schedule is a dynamic coordination system that aligns construction progress, capital pacing, and risk signals across every active project, letting you zoom out while keeping control at the line-item level.

-At scale, draw schedules help enforce discipline: payments are tied to real progress, and capital moves according to defined milestones, not gut feelings or back-and-forth emails.
+At scale, draw schedules help enforce discipline.
+Payments stay tied to verified progress, and capital moves according to defined milestones, not gut feelings or back-and-forth emails.

 In practice, this means being able to do the following: